XQuartz/xquartz.github.io/Contributing.md

 ### Bug Screening and Triage ###

-XQuartz gets a low volume of bug reports, but they do pile up.
+XQuartz gets a low volume of bug reports, but they can pile up.
 It is helpful to have extra eyes on incoming bug reports and do initial screening to help determine when regressions were introduced, duplicate bugs when appropriate, or raise the alarm when a serious issue is discovered.